 Angelica (Angelica archangelica) is also known as garden angelica, Holy Ghost, wild celery, and Norwegian angelica.
 It is an ancient herb used for its medicinal and magical properties; it was said to ward off evil.

-The essential oil contained in all parts of the plant lends itself to a multitude of used.
-The seeds are pressed and the resulting oil is used for flavoring foods.
-The Lapps not only eat angelica, but use it medicinally and even as a substitute
+The essential oil contained in all parts of the plant lends itself to a multitude of uses.
+The seeds are pressed, and the resulting oil is used for flavoring foods.
+The Lapps not only eat angelica but use it medicinally and even as a substitute for chewing tobacco.
+Norwegians crush the roots for use in breads and the Inuit use the stalks as you would celery.

 As mentioned, angelica can get quite tall, so for that reason alone, some judicious pruning may be advised.
 While angelica plants are often grown for their sweet roots, their stems and leaves are also often harvested, which is more or less simply pruning the angelica.
 So, how do you prune angelica herbs?